rit-construct-makerspace/makerspace-docs/docs/​Policies & Guidances/Makerspace Policies.md

 Makers must use equipment, which includes all tools, machinery, resources, consumables, and similar in a safe and proper way, as described in the applicable equipment training and documentation.

 Makers must complete all relevant mandated trainings and safety instructional content before attempting to use a piece of equipment.
 This includes trainings mandated by the makerspace as well as trainings mandated by RIT's office of Environmental Health and Safety.

+Unless otherwise stated, trainings expire annually and must be renewed for continued access to relevant equipment.

 ### Equipment Damage